aline-vernier/laser-monitoring/README.md

 # laser-monitoring
-Fetches data from tango bus,
-displays instrument output,
-saves synced data
-makes it available to diagServ
+Fetches data from tango bus, displays instrument output, saves synced data and makes it available for diagServ